diegoehg/casting-agency-api/README.md

   * `post:movies`
   * `delete:movies`

-## Endpoints
+## API Endpoints

 ### GET /movies
-It returns a paginated list of movies & the total number of movies kept in the database.
+It returns a paginated list of movies & the total number of movies saved in the database.

 * Request arguments: